 Upgrade this Thing with Thingiverse AppsCustomization

 Order a print of this ThingTools and Utilities

 Steam Boat by Bob_East is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure Bob_East would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Bob_East would love to see what you've printed.
+Please document your print and share a Make with the community.